-The St. Charles Borromeo Church in Antwerp
+Saint Borromeo church in Antwerp

 The church is built between 1615-1621 in the Baroque highlight of Antwerp.
 In full counter-reformation, the builders, the order of Jesuits, did everything to make it a beautiful church.
 The mean architects were François d'Aguilon en Pieter Huyssens.
-Painter Pieter Paul Rubens did not only contribute to the 39 original ceiling paintings, who were unfortunately lost during a fire in 1718, he also had a big influence on the design of the church's facade, tower, side chapels and the high altar.
+Painter Pieter Paul Rubens did not only contribute to the 39 original ceiling paintings, which were unfortunately lost during a fire in 1718, he also had a big influence on the design of the church's facade, tower, side chapels, and the high altar.